vk-NEU7/vk-NEU7/README.md

 ## ⚡ About Me

-I am a **Software Engineer** and **MLOps Enthusiast** pursuing a **Master’s in Information Systems** at Northeastern University.
-With over 3 years of professional experience, I specialize in building **Java applications**, architecting multi-cloud solutions with **AWS & GCP**, and leveraging **Kubernetes orchestration** for scalable deployments.
+**Software Engineer** with 3 years of professional experience, specializing in building **Java applications**, designing multi-cloud solutions with **AWS & GCP**, and leveraging **Kubernetes orchestration** for scalable deployments.
 My expertise includes developing, testing, and deploying object-oriented and web-based applications using **Java/J2EE technologies**, with a strong foundation in **Servlets, JSP, JDBC, multi-threading, MVC**, and design patterns.
-I have experience with frameworks such as **Spring MVC, Spring Boot**, and **Hibernate**, and in developing dynamic web applications using **Angular** and **TypeScript**.
+I have experience with frameworks such as **Spring MVC, Spring Boot**, and **Hibernate**, and in creating dynamic front-end applications using **Angular** and **TypeScript**.

 I enjoy exploring **LLMs (Large Language Models)** by integrating them with **Retrieval-Augmented Generation (RAG)** systems to tackle complex challenges.
-Constantly experimenting with new technologies, I actively use **Go** for innovative projects and am an active member of the **Cloud Native Computing Foundation (CNCF)**.
+Constantly experimenting with new technologies, I actively use **Go** for innovative projects and an active member of the **Cloud Native Computing Foundation (CNCF)**.
 I also spend time on platforms like **Hacker News** to stay informed about the latest tech advancements.
 My passion lies in building secure, efficient systems while incorporating DevOps practices to optimize workflows and enhance performance.

 ---